 Rhythm!
 Discovery Center

-A delight for musos and music lovers alike, the Rhythm!
+A delight for musos, the Rhythm!
 Discovery Center is a percussion museum that exhibits all aspects of percussion, from its historical significance in shaping modern music to the actual physics of sound waves.
 It also displays music artefacts from around the world, including some bizarre and long-forgotten instruments.
 The museum has an array of interactive exhibits, including the fun Groove Space, where one can play hundreds of instruments.
-A myriad of educational programmes and concerts are also hosted here.
+Myriad educational programmes and concerts are also hosted here.